The Crow

 Her granddaughter, Pepa Dear painted this image of the Crow for the front cover.

-This poem tells the story of a Migrant who is hopped by kangaroos, through the night sky, from England to Australia.
-There she meets all sorts of curious animals and humans, including the Crow.
+This poem tells the story of a Migrant who is carried by hopping kangaroos, through the night sky, from England to Australia.
+There she meets all sorts of curious animals and humans, including Crow.
 After all sorts of adventures and frights, the Migrant overcomes her fears and decides to stay in Australia.

 The final verse of The Migrant offers a moral tale: